 See a complete listing of our equipment.

-To request duplication, submit our duplication form and bring your media to the staff desk in SIMS.
+To request duplication, submit our conversion form and bring your media to the staff desk in SIMS.
 We will either complete the transfer or, in some cases, provide training on how you can perform the conversion yourself.
 Please allow at least two weeks lead time.